 - other frame-type restrictions.
 For example, encoders are typically limited to use at most 16 B-frames in a row, and at most 16 P-frames in a row (which gets more interesting when you mix I, P, and B-frames)

-You could also have GOP-less video, or perhaps better named size-1-GOP) video, that is, video that consists entirely of I-frames.
-This is very inefficient use of space, but means all seeking is pretty immediate, so is nice when editing video and when you want fast frame-by-frame inspection in both directions. (for example if you want to study animation)
+You could also have GOP-less video, or perhaps better named size-1-GOP, where the video that consists entirely of I-frames.
+This is much larger for the same video, but means all seeking is pretty immediate, so is nice when editing video, and when you want fast frame-by-frame inspection in both directions. (for example if you want to study animation)

 A closed GOP is one that can be decoded completely without need of another GOP.
 This is contrasted with an open GOP, which ends in a B-frame so which needs to look into the next GOP's first frame (an I-frame).

-For a player that only ever seek to the nearest I-frame (because the above is likely to just pause), more i-frames means more accurate seeking.
 For example, the specs for DVDs apparently says 12 frames max, which is about half a second worth of video, in part to guarantee seeking in reasonable steps.